 Once you calm down, you can think about the behavior and try to understand why it happened.
 Think about whether it can be harmful.
 Consider whether you need to do something to reduce it in the future.
 An approach for understanding and acting is given below.

-Alzheimer’s Association, USA (April 2014), on its page, Treatments for Behavior, suggests looking for:
+Alzheimer’s Association, USA, on its page, Treatments for Behavior, suggests looking for (last checked on April 2014):

 - Triggering situations: Events or changes in a person’s surroundings that have a role in triggering behavioral symptoms.